 A few days into their roles they were instructed to make as little use of the local Post Office as possible, as they were going through tremendous strain and service levels were dropping rapidly.

 They soon realized that logistics was a serious challenge for ecommerce businesses on the continent and that a well-functioning distribution system was desperately lacking in the country.
 Online retailers were experiencing issues around parcel delivery and returns and were actively looking for alternatives.

 These insights encouraged them to start Pargo in an attempt to solve these challenges.
-Since then we’ve built a network of over 1500 convenient Pargo points together with great businesses and allow thousands of of people to send and receive parcels every day.
+Since then, we’ve built a network of over 4000+ convenient pickup points together with great businesses and allow thousands of people to send and receive parcels every day.